-CARLOS COSTA (1) JOSÉ CARLOS CALDEIRA (2,3)
+CARLOS COSTA(1) JOSÉ CARLOS CALDEIRA(2,3)

-$^{(1)}$ EX- VICE CHAIRMAN DO HIGH LEVEL GROUP MANUFUTURE $^{(2)}$ INESC TEC
+(1) EX- VICE CHAIRMAN DO HIGH LEVEL GROUP MANUFUTURE

+(2) INESC TEC

+(3) MANUFUTURE

+csc1949@me.com

+jose.caldeira@inesctec.pt

-(3) MANUFUTURE csc1949@me.com jose.caldeira@inesctec.pt The economic development is the result of the human initiative towards the production of goods and services, in order to meet the underlying demand, or the outcome of the production initiative itself.
-Seemingly, it all comes down to a decision by a social agent and the mobilisation of human, financial and physical resources that enable production.
-In fact, it is a much more complex process, subject to different layers of decision-making or causality, the understanding of which is paramount to grasp the differences in the distribution of economic activity within a country's territory - the so-called regional asymmetries -, as well as the different economic development of countries, their paths and future potential.
-This process is neither deterministic nor fatalistic, as there are no predetermined tracks; however, it is crucial to analyse its depth and inertia, in order to enable virtuous processes of economic development and improvement of social well-being.
+The economic development is the result of the human be understood as consistent action at different layers enabling or influencing the maximisation of the economic initiative towards the production of goods and services, and social trajectory of a given community, considering in order to meet the underlying demand, or the outcome of the production initiative itself.
+Seemingly, it all comes its existing heritage of values, institutions, knowledge and down to a decision by a social agent and the mobilisation individual initiative.
+Thus, a development policy requires: of human, financial and physical resources that enable production.
+In fact, it is a much more complex process, -> a deep knowledge of anthropological, social, and subject to different layers of decision-making or causality, institutional aspects, an assessment of the levels of the understanding of which is paramount to grasp the education and formal and tacit knowledge, which led differences in the distribution of economic activity within a given community to the point where it stands at the a country's territory - the so-called regional asymmetries moment of political decision; -, as well as the different economic development of countries, their paths and future potential.
+This process -> a plan to change this combination of circumstances, is neither deterministic nor fatalistic, as there are no acknowledging the different degrees of inertia - from predetermined tracks; however, it is crucial to analyse its the deepest, or structural, to the most circumstantial depth and inertia, in order to enable virtuous processes - and different response times.
+The plan ought to be of economic development and improvement of social realistic, i.e., feasible in terms of time and mechanisms necessary to implement the required changes; well-being.

-Therefore, and firstly, it is necessary to place the individual initiative towards the production of goods and services within the social and institutional frameworks, which encompass the values and social achievement principles that lead individual action.
-A value system that rewards merit and initiative, and makes each individual responsible for his or her social position, tends to favour entrepreneurship and risk tolerance.
-Likewise, an institutional framework that favours interpersonal and intergenerational trust tends to strengthen cooperation mechanisms inherent to the production process, and crucial to optimise the use of resources, namely savings and labour.
+Therefore, and firstly, it is necessary to place the individual initiative towards the production of goods and -> a consistent framework of incentives capable of services within the social and institutional frameworks, inducing individual behaviours and initiatives, the which encompass the values and social achievement elements that will ensure the adoption of said changes principles that lead individual action.
+A value system that by the target community. rewards merit and initiative, and makes each individual responsible for his or her social position, tends to Hence, and considering the fact that development favour entrepreneurship and risk tolerance.
+Likewise, an trajectories rely on the connection between overlapping levels of key-elements of economic and social dynamics, institutional framework that favours interpersonal and intergenerational trust tends to strengthen cooperation the social, institutional and economic policy must define, mechanisms inherent to the production process, and after careful analysis: crucial to optimise the use of resources, namely savings -> transformation objectives that consider inertia, and labour.

 Secondly, the individual initiative relies on the mobilisation of specific and general knowledge provided by society, through the individual socialisation process, educational and professional training and the processes of dissemination and acquisition of tacit knowledge available in the different social and professional groups.
-This means that economic development policy must be understood as consistent action at different layers enabling or influencing the maximisation of the economic and social trajectory of a given community, considering its existing heritage of values, institutions, knowledge and individual initiative.
-Thus, a development policy requires:
+This means that economic development policy must